 We believe that playgrounds should offer graduated risk and challenge opportunities.

 Many of today’s children are missing out on the beauty and joy of a connection to the natural world.
 The experience of nature has so many benefits that extend from childhood through to adulthood: improved physical and mental health, educational opportunities, community connections and environmental awareness.
+While we cannot bring a forest or stream to a park or playground, we can design with nature and natural materials to offer a better connection to the environment.

 Our playground design aims to maximize the opportunities for children to interact with nature and natural materials.